o0Ignition0o/ferrisnomicon/.github/ISSUE_TEMPLATE.md

 # +\_+ We have a new fail!

 :warning: Note the contest will focus on compile time and runtime errors.
-Internal Compiler Errors (ICEs) aren't in the scope of the contest. :warning:
+Internal Compiler Errors (ICEs) aren't in the scope of the contest.
+You should report those to [the Rust Compiler issue tracker.](https://github.com/rust-lang/rust/issues/) :warning:

 ## Screenshot our output snippet